35 of THE Best National Parks in Europe You Need to Visit

 Now it’s very likely that one of your favorites is missing.

-As I already stated at the beginning of this blog post, it’s tough to choose only a little amount of the 500 parks.
+As I already stated at the beginning of this blog post, it’s tough to choose only a small amount of the 500 parks.

 And if we’re honest, probably all national parks in Europe deserve to be on this list. 😉